The Heat Network Regulations have changed – here’s our guide to compliance

 What are heat networks?

 Heat networks are shared heating systems, as opposed to individual boilers.
-On a heat network, water is heated or chilled at a central source of production (such as a large boiler or energy centre) and distributed to customers through pipework.
+On a heat network, heating or cooling is provided by centralised plant (such as a large boiler or heat pump) and distributed to customers through pipework as either water, steam or chilled liquids.

 The regulations apply to both district heating networks (involving two or more buildings with at least two end-users) and communal heat networks (single buildings with two or more end-users).

 Therefore, the scope of the regulations is wide.
-They could apply to landlords leasing office space to multiple tenants, residential apartment blocks, shopping centres, social housing developments and industrial sites.
+They could apply to landlords leasing office space to multiple tenants, residential apartment blocks, shopping centres, social housing developments and industrial sites, to give a few examples.

 Why are they needed?